protocolbuffers/protocolbuffers.github.io/content/reference/objective-c/objective-c-generated.md

----
++++
-title: "Objective-C Generated Code Guide"
+title = "Objective-C Generated Code Guide" weight = 710
-weight: 710
-toc_hide: false
-linkTitle: "Generated Code Guide"
-no_list: "true"
-type: docs
-description: "This topic describes exactly what Objective-C code the protocol buffer compiler generates for any given protocol definition."
+linkTitle = "Generated Code Guide" description = "This topic describes exactly what Objective-C code the protocol buffer compiler generates for any given protocol definition." type = "docs"
----
++++

+Any
-This page describes exactly what Objective-C code the protocol buffer compiler generates for any given protocol definition.
-Any differences between proto2 and proto3 generated code are highlighted.
-You should read the [proto2 language guide](/programming-guides/proto) and/or [proto3 language guide](/programming-guides/proto3) before reading this document.
+differences between proto2 and proto3 generated code are highlighted.
+You should read the
+[proto2 language guide](/programming-guides/proto) and/or
+[proto3 language guide](/programming-guides/proto3)
+before reading this document.